Beginner to intermediate English – It’s the climb

 Yep, we’re moving into Stephen Krashen comprehensible input territory here.

 I opted to immerse Natalia into the Innovations Elementary coursebook.

 It is my belief that Innovations Elementary is challenging, and might easily pass as a pre-intermediate level coursebook.
 Anyway, more on that in the next section.

 Back to Krashen’s comprehensible input hypothesis.
 The input hypothesis is one of Krashen’s five main hypotheses regarding second language acquisition.
 This hypothesis asserts that a language learner improves and systematically progresses when the ‘input’ in the target language is one step above his/her current level of linguistic competence.

 All signs pointed to Natalia being a beginner.
 She could barely understand the simplest of questions and express the most basic information about herself.
 Nevertheless, I had a feeling that some pieces of the English language were stored away somewhere in her brain.
 I just had to extract them.
 Additionally, I think that Nat had, and still has, a steely determination about her to master the language.

 Therefore, I decided to bypass the usual patronising greetings which beginners typically learn.

-Within the space of a year, Nat has got to grips with most of the material in both Innovations Elementary and, indeed, Innovations Pre-Intermediate.
+Within the space of a year, Nat has got to grips with most of the language and texts in both Innovations Elementary and, indeed, Innovations Pre-Intermediate.